comixed/comixed/.github/ISSUE_TEMPLATE/bug_report.md

 1. Please **DO NOT** open a bug to ask a question.
 You'll be directed to the user mailing list and the issue will be closed unanswered.
 2. If the issue was found in a **pre-release** of ComiXed and not a release, please **do not file a bug**.
 Instead, send an email to the mailing list.
 3. Please fill in **all sections below** with as much detail as is needed to reproduce the bug.
 Any bug reports missing reproduction details will be closed.
+4. Bugs with questions that go unanswered by the reporter for more than 4 weeks will be automatically closed due to inactivity.

+---[PLEASE DELETE THIS LINE AND EVERYTHING ABOVE IT]---

 **Describe The Bug**
 A clear and concise description of what the bug is.
 Please include as much detail as possible.